MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 <summary><b>What meeting types does Live Share support?</b></summary>

 During Preview, only scheduled meetings are supported and all participants must be on the meeting calendar.
 Meeting types such as, one-on-one calls, group calls, and meet now aren't supported.
-Other meeting types will be supported in the future.

 <br>